Course Activities #

-We use the term “lectures” because they are rather restricted in scope: we may spend time going over the answers to quiz questions, demonstrating the use of certain software tools, or doing live coding while fielding questions.
+We use the term “lectures” (in quotes) because they are rather restricted in scope: we may spend time going over the answers to assignment questions, demonstrating the use of certain software tools, or doing live coding while fielding questions.
 We expect that these activities will be relatively short in time, and the majority of in-class time will be spent doing problems and having discussions.

 In each module, we will go through a worksheet in class, consisting of problems and discussion prompts.
 Students will be divided into small groups and collaborate on a worksheet.
-While worksheets are not graded, they will often contain problems that highlight common techniques or mistakes in programming and software design, and will be useful in thinking about problems in the assignments.
+Worksheets are graded on engagement/completion, and will often contain problems that highlight common techniques or mistakes in programming and software design, and will be useful in thinking about problems in the assignments.
 Typically, we will go through a worksheet together, taking some time to work on a problem and then regrouping to discuss thoughts on the prompt.

 Your work on assignments will be assessed not only by correctness, but also on style and a self-assessment.
 After you submit an assignment, we will run some automated tests on your code to check for correctness and style.
 Given these test results, your submitted code, and our sample solutions, you will have the opportunity to reflect on your work through the self-assessment (even for problems you did not complete).
-Your self-assessment is worth a quarter of the assignment grade, and due within two days.
+Your self-assessment is worth a quarter of the assignment grade, and due two days after the assignment due date.